 \paragraph{Temperature $t$.} Temperature $t$ reshapes the sampling distribution and thus affects both generation quality and SD behavior.
 As shown in Table~\ref{tab:abla}, \textbf{Speedup} and $\boldsymbol{\tau}$ are largely stable across temperatures ($t\in\{0.2,0.4,0.6,0.8,1.0\}$) on both GSM8K and HumanEval, while \textbf{accuracy consistently decreases as $t$ increases} (for both the AR baseline and our method).
 Overall, temperature do not affect the generation quality of our method within acceptable limits.
 Stable efficiency improvements are achieved under different temperature settings.

-\paragraph{Draft length $K$.} Table~\ref{tab:abla} shows that increasing $K$ leads to larger $\tau$ (more tokens committed per draft--verify cycle), but \textbf{speedup is not monotonic in $K$}.
+\paragraph{Draft length $K$.} Table~\ref{tab:abla} shows that increasing $K$ leads to larger $\tau$ (more tokens committed per draft-verify cycle), but \textbf{speedup is not monotonic in $K$}.
 Moderate draft lengths (often $K{=}9$) achieve the best acceleration, whereas overly large $K$ can slightly reduce speedup, suggesting additional drafter/verification overhead.
 Accuracy varies with $K$ and task type (more sensitive on HumanEval than GSM8K), indicating a quality--efficiency trade-off.
-We treat these results as a \emph{sensitivity analysis} and do not select hyper-parameters based on this study.
+We treat these results as a \emph{sensitivity analysis} and do not select hyperparameters based on this study.